ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 **[Situation 3]** When the `XXXPlasmaProxy` crashes, the third-party store will behave like the raylet crashes, it will close the connection, forbid the clients in the same session to get objects. the raylet will behave like the object store crashes, it will throw exception just like original plasma runner.
 This is a recoverable failure for vineyard, raylet can restart PlasmaProxy, then connect to the prevoius session.

-#### Callback Overhead
+#### Callback

+**Invariant #11**:  When an object is added the `object_added callback` should be called, `object_deleted callback` should be called when an sealed object is deleted. `object_spill_callback` should be called when spilling is triggered.

-The cost of a callback depends on the underlying store implementation.
+**[Overhead]** The cost of a callback depends on the underlying store implementation.
 The abstraction here can be compatible with different object store.
 For plasma, the `PlasmaProxy` will execute the callback via in-process function call, for standalone store service like vineyard, the `VineyardPlasmaProy` will execute the callback via IPC.
 Supporting the third-party object store will not incurs a performance hit for current coude path (plasma-version).

 If the IPC of third-party object store really obstacles the performance of ray scheduler (e.g. obtain the memory usage of the plasma store, and today ray design adopts the direct function call is to avoid to obtain the stale memory usage).
 We can share meta between ray and third-party object store via SHM.
 For example, the third-party object store writes the memory usage to SHM after each creation/deletion, and the ray read the memory usage from SHM when required.